Bizarro181/gtg-dashboard/README.md

 // -- 8/19/19
 // Make edited scores reflect across dashboards
 // Fix "bug" about scores not working - stupid css issue
+// -- 8/20/19
+// Update actions for starting a game to include a "Lock teams" state
+// Look into drag and drop libraries

 3:50 - 6:00